gmflau/k8-spark-connector-test/README.md

 ### Modify existing scala source or expand the application
-Scala source is located in this folder -> ./src/main/scala/datastax/ After you are done updating the scala code, you will generate a new assembly jar again.
+Scala source is located in this folder -> ./src/main/scala/datastax/.
+After you are done updating your scala code, you will generate a new assembly jar as follows:
 ```
 Run $ sbt assembly
 ```
-Upload the fat jar to some HTTP server accessible from the K8 cluster env.
+Then, upload the fat jar to some HTTP server accessible from the K8 cluster env.

 ### Collect the K8 master API URI
 ```